Libyan rivals 'co-ordinating over flood relief'

 More than 5,300 people died after two dam bursts brought devastating floods to the eastern city of Derna.

+Another official from Tobruk-based eastern government said the sea was "constantly dumping dozens of bodies".

+"The estimated the number of deaths in the city could reach between 18,000 to 20,000, based on the number of buildings in the districts destroyed by the flood," Mr Ghaithi told the Saudi-owned television station Al Arabiya.

-At least 10,000 people are missing, and tens of thousands more have been displaced.
+At least 10,000 people are missing and tens of thousands more have been displaced.

+Hichem Abu Chkiouat, minister of civil aviation in the administration that runs eastern Libya, told Reuters that the number of casualties could increase significantly as the "sea is constantly dumping dozens of bodies".

-A UN official said that both the eastern and western governments had requested international aid and were liaising with each other.
+A UN official said that both the eastern and western governments had requested international aid and were talking to each other.

 "Both governments have reached out to the international community requesting services and help," Tauhid Pasha, of the International Organisation for Migration, told BBC Radio 4's the World Tonight programme.